hashicorp/terraform-provider-google/website/docs/r/compute_region_instance_group_manager.html.markdown

 * `auto_healing_policies` - (Optional, [Beta](/docs/providers/google/index.html#beta-features)) The autohealing policies for this managed instance
 group.
 You can specify only one value.
 Structure is documented below.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances#monitoring_groups).

+* `distribution_policy` - (Optional, [Beta](/docs/providers/google/index.html#beta-features)) The distribution policy for this managed instance
+group.
+You can specify one or more values.
+For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/distributing-instances-with-regional-instance-groups#selectingzones).

 The `named_port` block supports: (Include a `named_port` block for each named-port required).